floogulinc/Shuo/README.md

 When the install is complete, go ahead and run this in your terminal:

 ```
-shout --help
+shuo --help
 ```

-For more information, read the [documentation](http://shout-irc.com/docs/).
+For more information, read the [documentation](http://shuo-irc.com/docs/).

 ## Development setup